softalaproject/fridge_manager/README.md

 # Softalaproject repo for automated fridge management app
 The application is containerized with Docker and can be run with Vagrant.
 The build is done with Django and Node.
-For now we use an SQLite database
+For now we use an SQLite database.

 ## SW requirements: